Structured Sparse Transition Matrices to Enable State Tracking in State-Space Models: Additional Results

 Mamba~\citep{gu_mamba_2023} uses non-negative real-valued transition matrices, which are in theory highly restrictive even for emulating solvable automata~\citep{grazzi2024unlocking}\footnote{Such models must converge to a steady state upon application of a constant input.
 This goes contrary to FSA emulation.
 For example, \emph{Parity} never converges upon repeated application of a 1.}.
-However, we can observe that the model does in fact learn to emulate the non-solvable automaton on in-domain lengths, as shown in Figure~\ref{fig:mamba_multilayer}.
-It does, however, not exhibit any substantial length generalization.
+However, we can observe that several layers of the model can in fact learn to emulate the non-solvable automaton on in-domain lengths, as shown in Figure~\ref{fig:mamba_multilayer}.
+The model however does not exhibit any substantial length generalization.